ScoutLogic

 You’d be amazed by how much information has now been digitized – but you’d also be shocked by how much isn’t.
 The speed at which public records can be accessed also plays a crucial role.
 Records are readily available online in some areas, while in others, they may require in-person visits to courthouses or government offices, leading to delays.

-Verification and Confirmation
+Verification and confirmation

 Verification and confirmation processes, especially when discrepancies are found, can add to the time required.
 It’s in everybody’s best interest to get a background check right, but when red flags appear that need clarification, it naturally adds time to the checking process.